 Helicopters would have stationary center around which the rotors, propelled by engines at their tips, would spin.
 They will be designed to combine the most desirable attributes of fixed winged aircraft, helicopters, and flying platforms.
 Transcontinental travel will be achieved through advanced aircraft and high-speed maglev trains, all integrated in a worldwide transportation system.

 The central dome of the airport would contain air terminals, maintenance facilities, service centers, and hotels.
 The runways are arranged in a radial configuration, which allows airplanes to easily take off into the prevailing winds and to avoid dangerous crosswind landings.
-Emergency stations are located at the edge of the runways, which are fully equipped with built-in fire fighting equipment and emergency arresting gear.
-All of the runways will be equipped with built in sprinkler systems in case of emergency.
+Emergency stations are located at the edge of the runways, which are fully equipped with built-in firefighting equipment and emergency arresting gear.
+All of the runways will be equipped with built-in sprinkler systems in case of emergency.
 Passengers will be transported to and from the airport by underground conveyors.

-Modular freighters consists of floating, detachable sections that can be rapidly loaded or unloaded.
+Modular freighters consist of floating, detachable sections that can be rapidly loaded or unloaded.
 The number of sections can be varied depending on the amount of freight to be delivered.
 When all of the modules are connected, they can be propelled as a single unit.
 Then, when the freight arrives at its destination, the selected modules can be disconnected and towed to docks.
 The front and back of the freighters would then join into one unit for the return trip thus avoiding the return of empty sections and conserving energy.

 Sea craft will be available for recreation, exploration, and other submersible activities.
 Their hydrodynamic designs will permit high speed, safe and energy efficient travel.
 They will provide maximum comfort for the passengers.
 Their internal construction will include flotation chambers, which will render them practically unsinkable.
 They can be self-maintained and fully automated.